trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 -

 Now it is time to revisit the role of IBApi.EReaderSignal initially  introduced in The EClientSocket Class.
 As mentioned in the previous  paragraph, after the EReader thread places a message in the queue, a  notification is issued to make known that a message is ready for  processing.
-In the (C++, C#/.NET, Java) APIs, this is done via the  IBApi.EReaderSignal object we initiated within the IBApi.EWrapper’s  implementer.
+In the (C++, C#/.NET, Java) APIs, this is done via the  IBApi.EReaderSignal object we initiated within the IBApi.EWrapperÃ¢â‚¬â„¢s  implementer.

 ### Python ImplementationCopy Location